Rounded Toe Style

 The Traditional and Old Tan foosball playing men are made with rounded toes.
 They are smooth and do not have the pointed tips which are needed to be able to attain proper ball control, as well as be able to make bank shots and snake shots and pass the ball from player to player on the same rod during play.

-They are fixed to the rods with nuts and screws, which are heavy and does not help the foosball player to maneuver the men on the rods comfortably.
+They are fixed to the rods with nuts and screws, which are heavy and does not help the foosball player to manoeuvre the men on the rods comfortably.
 It drags the game and is not easily controlled, while they may also cause the screws and nuts to come loose during play.
 They are not counterbalanced so they will not follow through on some plays which players may want to execute.
 They will just kind of swish around during play and prevent you from making shots, or may cause you to score in your opponents’ goal.

 Cross-hatched Toe Style